Wang-Zhiping/Wang-Zhiping.github.io/index.md

 * * *

 ### Research Interests:<a name="RI"></a>
-I am particularly interested in computational optics and imaging, with a focus on its application across diverse fields and the co-optimization of hardware and algorithms to achieve more purposeful and high-quality imaging results.
+I am interested in computational and optical imaging systems, especially their applications in biological analysis, 3D reconstruction, and advanced optical technologies.
+My work is driven by the idea of combining hardware design, computational models, and data-driven analysis to extract meaningful information from complex imaging systems.

-More specifically, what captivates me includes:
+More specifically, my interests include:

-+ **Computational optics and imaging**
++ Computational optics and imaging
-+ **Real-world applications of optics and imaging**
++ 3D imaging and reconstruction
++ Imaging-based biological analysis
-+ **Joint optimization of algorithms and hardware**
++ Joint optimization of algorithms and hardware
++ Advanced optical systems and 3D printing technologies

 <!-- + **Using AI to optimize reconstruction algorithms or guide the design of new imaging systems** -->

-These 4 areas --- all revolve around the fascinating intersection of optics and new methodologies.
-I believe that these areas share similarities on many levels, and they align with my primary interest in computational imaging.
+These areas revolve around the intersection of optics, computation, and biological applications, and they align with my primary interest in computational imaging.

 ### Hobbies:
-[hiking](./hiking&photos/readme2.md),[Photography](https://500px.com.cn/ZhipingWANG), travel, PFV,  and marketing
+[hiking](./hiking&photos/readme2.md), [Photography](https://500px.com.cn/ZhipingWANG), travel, PFV, and marketing

 * * *

 # Education <a name="Education"></a>
-### Master of Science in Physics of Life        (September 2024 – current)
+### Master of Science in Physics of Life        (September 2024 – June 2026)
-+ Biozentrum, Basel, Switzerland
++ Biozentrum, University of Basel, Basel, Switzerland
++ Master's thesis defended on Jun 8, 2026; official degree conferral pending
 + Fellowship recipient
 <!-- + **Relevant Courses**: [List relevant courses or research topics if applicable] -->

 ### Bachelor of Science in Physics         (September 2020 – July 2024)
 + Lanzhou University
-+ GPA:85.25/100
++ GPA: 85.25/100
-+ Ranking:4/20 in Physics Base Class(magnetism) **(20 Selected from 52)**
++ Ranking: 4/20 in Physics Base Class (magnetism) **(20 selected from 52)**
-+ **Major courses**:Computational Physics, Methods of Mathematical Physics, Optoelectronic Technology and Its Applications, AI and Big Data, Fourier optics, Theoretical Mechanics, Thermodynamics and Statistical Physics, Quantum Mechanics, Electrodynamic
++ **Major courses**: Computational Physics, Methods of Mathematical Physics, Optoelectronic Technology and Its Applications, AI and Big Data, Fourier Optics, Theoretical Mechanics, Thermodynamics and Statistical Physics, Quantum Mechanics, Electrodynamics

 * * *
 # Honors and Awards　<a name="HA"></a>